What should a parent consider when searching for child care?

 Milestones Learning Center is located at 19850 Breckenridge Drive, Estero, FL 33928.

-We are located just north of Estero Parkway on the West side of US 41, in the Gulf Professional Center which is across the street from Walmart.
+We are located just north of Estero Parkway on the West side of US 41, in the Gulf Professional Center which is across the street from Walmart and Aldi.
 We are the last building on the left in front of the Breckenridge Gated Community.

 What is the difference between a babysitter and a child care business?

 According to DCF, "A child care business is not a babysitting service.
 Families who are looking for quality child care typically desire more than a person to watch their children during working hours.
 Child care providers offer nurturing, safe, and healthy environments that promote education and growth for children, and that requires knowledge, skills, and abilities only trained professionals have."

 Experts recommend to start at 2 months.

 Childcare centers, including MLC, do not swaddle so plan to ween your infant off swaddling at least 2-4 weeks prior to starting care.